Proactive disclosure: Position reclassification

 In order to ensure the change in reclassification is done openly, especially in regards to the cost associated, the Canadian government states they will strive for publicly displaying the knowledge and being transparent and accountable for these decisions.

 Debate over proactive disclosure in Canada

 Proactive disclosure is often debated as it does not cover all realms of government employees.
 Elected officials expenses or those not listed directly under the act are not obligated to disclose this information.
 This has caused scandals both in the House of Commons and the Senate, such as in 2012 in the case of Senator Duffy and in 2016 for Chief of Staff, Katie Telford and Principal Secretary Gerald Butts.
 Both scandals involved a case where money was not disclosed for an amount that was seen as too expensive, where neither party was required to disclose details of their expense.

 Open government and proactive disclosure in Canada is currently under review following recommendations by the Information Commissioner of Canada.

+China

+Proactive disclosure in China is largely governed by the Regulations of the People’s Republic of China on Open Government Information, which is complemented by the Interpretation on Several Issues Regarding the Application of Law in Administrative Open Government Information Cases issued by the Supreme People’s Court on 20 May 2025.
+According to the interpretation, people’s courts may hear administrative cases where agencies refuse to disclose government information.
+In such proceedings the administrative body refusing disclosure must bear the burden of proving that the refusal is lawful.